deanebarker/content-cloud-profile-visitor-groups/README.md

 # Content Cloud Profile Visitor Groups

+## Core Use Case

+In general terms:

+>You have some external store of profile information, be it an actual CDP or something else.
+This is fairly static, non-volatile, demographic information that doesn't change based on immediate visitor behavior (examples: first name, email address, date-of-birth, etc.).
+You want a way to bind this data to the user's session, and use it to personalize content.

+In Optimizely Content Cloud terms:

+>You want a set of Visitor Group Criteria by which you can query a store of information about _this specific user_ and show or hide content based on the results.
+This store of information can be anything, so you need the criteria to be generic and universally applicable.
+And you don't want the overhead of querying the external data source every time, because the data doesn't change that often, so you just need it cached and available.

+(Note: if you're using the Optimizely Data Platform, you don't need this.
+Our built-in integration handles all this already.)

+## Details

 This library allows a key/value store to be instantiated and bound to a cookie send with the user's request.
 This key-value store can be injected with data representing a user's demographic/profile information.

 This library provides five different Visitor Group criteria to query information in this profile.
 For each, a key can be specified, and the value for this key will be retrieved from the profile to provide the basis for comparison.